 If you are a fan of tweaking your system and disabling services, you might find that over time your Windows Services list becomes large and unwieldy.
 It’s easy enough to delete a Windows service using the Command Prompt or Registry editor.

-1. Find the Name of the Service You Want to Delete:- Hit Start, type “services” into the search box, and then click the “Services” to get a list of services.
+Hit Start, type “services” into the search dialog box, and then click the “Services” to get a list of services.

 Also consider using Action1 to delete Windows service if: